svenefftinge/jsonized/README.md

 }
 ```

-Step 3: Enjoy statically-typed accessor methods!
+#### Step 3: Enjoy statically-typed accessor methods!

+Now from Java (or Xtend) you can simply work with the Json Data in a statically typed way.
-The annotation will create getters and setters derived from the example data.
-It's just a super thin layer and you have full access to the underlying JsonObject if you want to go more dynamic.
-If you want to learn how to do such things, you should come to our tutorial.
-It's going to be fun!
+And it's just a super thin layer so you have full access to the underlying JsonObject if you want to go more dynamic.

+Have fun!